mslmio/sdk-swift/README.md

 }
 ```

+## Additional Resources

+See the official [API Reference Documentation](https://mslm.io/docs/api) for
+details on each API's actual interface, which is implemented by this SDK.

+## Contributing

+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

+## Security

+See [Security Issue
+Notifications](CONTRIBUTING.md#security-issue-notifications) for more
+information.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## About Mslm

+At Mslm, we're all about making things better.
+Where others see norm, we see
+opportunity.

-Mslm focuses on producing world-class business solutions.
-It’s the bread-and-butter of our business to prioritize quality on everything we touch.
-Excellence is a core value that defines our culture from top to bottom.
+We build world-class solutions to the toughest problems.
+Excellence is a core
+value that defines our approach from top to bottom.

+We're all about creating positive value for ourselves, our partners and our
+societies.

+We do it by focusing on quality and the long-term, while intelligently
+maneuvering the complex realities of day-to-day business.

+Our partners share our perspective, and we jointly produce truly world-class
+solutions to the toughest problems.

 [![image](https://avatars.githubusercontent.com/u/50307970?s=200&v=4)](https://mslm.io/)